You are all it Tag Game

 - Don’t allow the winner to gloat over their success, but immediately shout out the word ‘Go’ again, and the game is once more underway.

-Facilitators and Leaders Tips
+Facilitators and Leaders Tips for You are all it Tag Game

 Before you begin, to avoid any rough playing, it might be appropriate for you to explain what a successful tag is like.
 For example, just a light touch on someone’s shoulder should be sufficient.